 “Venture with Impact is a coworking program that engages professionals on a 4-week-skills-based volunteering program while working remotely for their jobs, allowing them to develop professionally, rediscover purpose, and in the process, provide a positive social impact.”

-So yes, I will be working from Medellin and volunteering with a local organization.
+So yes, I will be working from Medellín and volunteering with a local organization.
 I am looking forward to this and hope it will give me a better idea of what life in Medellin, and Colombia in general, is really like.
 And hopefully I will be able to use my skills in a meaningful way while volunteering.
-But more about that later…
+But more about that you can read here.

 For now I am trying to plan this trip to Colombia wisely.
 And to do so I spoke to many experienced travelers, local Colombians and expats currently living in Colombia.
 That resulted in a lot of information about traveling in Colombia, safety in Colombia and other travel tips.
 The most important advice I received I want to share with you here.